xqwen/fmeqtl/README.md

-## FM-eQTL: Software Pipeline for Fine Mapping cis-eQTLs in Multiple Subgroups
+## FM-QTL: Software Pipeline for Fine Mapping QTLs in Multiple Subgroups

-This directory contains FM-eQTL, a software package designed to map multiple cis-eQTLs using expression and genotype data consisting of one or more subgroups.
-FM-eQTL is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License.
+This directory contains FM-eQTL, a software package designed to map multiple QTLs using expression and genotype data consisting of one or more subgroups.
+FM-QTL is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License.

 The GNU General Public License does not permit this software to be redistributed in proprietary programs.